tenent007963/Photo2PPT/README.md

 # How to use:

-Simply clone this repo and run `npm install` in console To start run `npm start` in console
+Simply clone this repo and run `npm install` in console.
+To start run `npm start` in console

 For Heroku: